ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/2-insights.md

 <p style="text-align:center; font-style: italic;">For both tables, these estimated emissions are before we factor in what percentage of these emissions are allocated to GWF.</p>

-<span style="color:red;">*please can this section be sense-checked by someone?* What this shows is that for embodied carbon, the difference between laptops and monitors is between -4% and 65%.
+What this shows is that for embodied carbon, the difference between laptops and monitors is between -4% and 65%.
 For usage, the difference is much larger.
 It's between 159% and 237%.
 Our smallest monitor creates around 1.5 times more emissions than our smallest laptop when running for the same length of time.
-There's a nearly a 2.5 times difference between running our most powerful laptop and largest monitor.</span>
+There's a nearly a 2.5 times difference between running our most powerful laptop and largest monitor.

 This raises an important question.
 What can we really do to minimize the impact of our employee devices beyond buying differently and using them mindfully?
 We accept that we do need a certain level of equipment to ensure our team are safe and productive.
 Once you've taken the obvious actions what's left?
 This takes us into the realm of systemic change, and the promise of the [EU's new eco-design legislation](https://commission.europa.eu/energy-climate-change-environment/standards-tools-and-labels/products-labelling-rules-and-requirements/sustainable-products/ecodesign-sustainable-products-regulation_en) that came into force in July 2024.